k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

-# TDM Parameters - Regular Mode - Implementation Guidelines
+# TDM Parameters — Regular Mode — Implementation Guidelines

-Prerequisite: Verify that the LU_PARAMS table is attached to the LU Schema.
+Prerequisite: Verify that the LU_PARAMS table has been attached to the LU Schema.

-## Optional - Adding Parameters for Logical Unit
+## Optional — Adding Parameters for Logical Unit

-1. Add the LU's parameters to the **LuParams** MTable (located under References in the Project tree).
+1. Add the LU parameters to the **LuParams** MTable (located under *References* in the Project tree).

-   Note that from TDM 8.1 onwards, the previous translation object - trnLuParams - is replaced with the **LuParams** MTable.
+   Note that starting from TDM V8.1, the previous translation object, **trnLuParams**, has been replaced with the **LuParams** MTable.
 Deploy all LUs to the debug server and run the **RunTDMDBUpgradeScripts** flow.
-This flow runs the **convertLuTranslations** flow to convert old TDM translations to the equivalent TDM MTables.
-Each execution of the convertLuTranslations flow deletes and re-populates the related MTables.
+This flow executes the **convertLuTranslations** flow to convert old TDM translations into the corresponding TDM MTables.
+Each execution of the convertLuTranslations flow deletes and repopulates the related MTables.

 2. The LuParams has the following fields:

    - lu_name
-   - column_name - populated with the parameter name.
-The parameter name can be different from the LU table's field name.
+   - column_name — populated with the parameter name.
+Note that the parameter name may differ from the corresponding LU table field name.
    - sql
-   - description - this field is optional.
-It enables to add a short description to the business parameters.
-The description will be displayed in the task when hovering over a parameter, which would help the user to select business parameters for entity sub-setting in the task.
+   - description — this optional field allows adding a short description to the business parameters.
+The description is displayed in the task when hovering over a parameter, which helps users select business parameters for entity sub-setting.

 3. LuParams example: